laytya/Lazyspell/Readme.md

-#LazySpell 1.12.1 WOW
+##LazySpell v0.3 vanilla

 LazySpell is addon that provides auto healing spell rank scale for Clique, Classic Mouseover and LUNA (/lunamo) depending on unit health deficit.
-This means it's compatible with all Unit Frames that are supported by these two addons.
+This means it's compatible with all Unit Frames that are supported by these addons.

 This addon starts to work when you set up spell with rank 1, all other ranks will be passed unchanged